-There are some people—namely, models on the couture runway, or Rihanna—who can swipe on some emerald-colored lipstick and look impossibly cool.
-But as much as I'm typically down to try on a bold or edgy beauty look, I have to admit that I don't exactly have the same kind of DGAF confidence as RiRi to pull off such a statement.
+There are some people—namely, models on the couture runway and celebrities—who can swipe on some emerald-colored lipstick and look impossibly cool.
+But as much as I'm typically down to try on a bold or edgy beauty look, I have to admit that I don't exactly have the same kind of DGAF confidence as Rihanna to pull off such a statement.
 (Does anyone, really?)

 But a few weeks ago, after previewing Kat Von D's fall makeup offerings, I was sent home with a goodie bag that included a longwear lipstick in an alarming shade of shimmery, gunmetal gray.
 "Who wears this?"
 I thought to myself, before realizing that someone like Rihanna probably would—and they would look badass, too.
 Why couldn't I?
 And thus, the gauntlet was thrown: For roughly one week, I would challenge myself to go throughout my life and business while wearing the most avant-garde shades of lipstick I could find on the market.

 How would people react?
 How would I react?
-It was time to muster up my inner @badgalriri and find out.
+It was time to muster up my inner RiRi and find out.

 Keep reading to see which shades I tried, how I styled them, and what others had to say about my experiment!